ANR2ME/adhoctousb-guide/README.md

 Connect your PSP to the computer. *(If you have CFW im assuming you know how to put it into USB Mode.)*

-In the included software bundle open the AdhocToUSB folder and transfer `AdhocToUSB.prx` to the `seplugins` folder, if it doesnt exist create it at the root of your PSP directory *(not in any subfolders)*
+In the included software bundle open the AdhocToUSB folder and transfer `AdhocToUSB.prx` to the `seplugins` folder, if it doesnt exist create it at the root of your PSP directory *(not in any folders)*

 Afterwards open `GAME.txt` in the `seplugins` folder, once again if it doesnt exist create it.